wp-plugins/doppler-form/readme.txt

 5. Go to your WordPress admin panel and click “Settings” > “Doppler Form”
 6. Introduce the [API Key](http://help.fromdoppler.com/en/api-interfaz-de-programacion-de-aplicaciones/) and press “Connect”

-== Screenshots ==

-1. Go to your WordPress admin panel and select “Plugins” > “Add new”.
-2. Then, choose Doppler Form and click “Install now”.
-3. When it’s successfully installed, click on “Activate Plugin”.
-4. Go to your WordPress admin panel and click “Settings” > “Doppler Form”.
-5. Remember you have to get your  [API Key](http://help.fromdoppler.com/en/api-interfaz-de-programacion-de-aplicaciones/) from Doppler’s control pannel.
-Just paste it in the textbox, hit on connect and continue.
-6. This window means you are very, very close to get your Widget ready to add it to your Blog or Website.
-Your API Key was successfully connected!
-Congratulations!
-7. It’s time to customize your Widget.
-It’s a very simple task.
-Just go to “Appearance” in the admin panel and choose Doppler Form from the available Widgets.
-8. Drag the Doppler Form Widget into the Widget Area and choose the place you would like it to be displayed.
-Remember this is the way your visitors will see it in your Blog or Website!
-9. Last step!
-Choose a title and add the Doppler Lists you want to feed.
-Remember you can feed multiple Lists with just one Form!
-Ready?
-Click “Save” and go to your Blog or Website in order to see your new Doppler Form.
-10. You’re done!
-You’ve never thought feeding your Subscribers Lists could be so easy, have you?
-Doppler is the best tool to do Email Marketing.
-Add a Form into your Blog or Website, increase your Lists and optimize your results!

 == Set your Widget ==